FDA Assisted Bulimia: Agency Approves Aspire Bariatrics to Fight Diabesity

 Bulimia is also a compulsion that can be triggered by a variety of factors, and a bulimia-simulated device, such as AspireAssist, might just be the thing that pushes millions of these individuals over the edge.
 In “Comparative Effectiveness Review No. 160”, published in Management and Outcomes of Binge-Eating Disorder, researchers discovered that binge eating could be as high as 25 percent in those who had undergone bariatric surgery.

 Is it that much of a stretch to believe that AspireAssist, a device that lets patients “throw up” through a tube rather than through their throat, would trigger a bulimia outbreak while not doing anything to help the diabesity epidemic?

-Critics Angry at Aspire Bariatrics and the FDA
+Critics angry at Aspire Bariatrics and the FDA

 Critics are angry at the FDA and at Aspire Bariatrics.
-Many believe this device will lead to eating disorders, that AspireAssist is little more than “mechanized bulimia.”
+Many believe this device will lead to eating disorders, and AspireAssist is little more than “mechanized bulimia.”
 Of course, the FDA says Aspire Bariatrics’ new creation shouldn’t be used on people who have eating disorders.
 But will those with eating disorders care what the FDA says?
 Or will this device actually cause people to develop an eating disorder who wouldn’t have done so without the assistance it provides?
 Are we willing to take that chance?

 Eating disorders are psychological conditions with serious physical and emotional symptoms focusing on body image and weight.
-They are not a dieting “choice,” but a serious, life-threatening illness.
+They are not a dieting “choice” but a serious, life-threatening illness.